 If you’re a fan of Microsoft Outlook, I’ve got a great and simple method for you to connect your Google Calendar with your Outlook calendar to keep each one synchronized with the other.
 That way, you won’t have to worry about double-checking with another calendar to see if you’ve got everything you need to cover for the day.

 Firstly, you’re going to need an installed version of Outlook ready on your computer.
 Once that’s prepared, simply download this application, which connects Google Calendar with Outlook.

-Download Google Calendar Sync (.exe installer for Windows).
+Google Calendar Sync (UPDATE: This tool is not available anymore) (.exe installer for Windows).

 After you run the installation, you’ll be greeted by the setup screen.

 Simply input your Google Account information (usually your Gmail address, in case you’re not sure).
 From there, you can choose to sync one-way or two — depending on how you keep track of items.
 I don’t see any harm in syncing both ways, so I chose that option to keep both calendars as up to date as possible.

 You can also choose to sync in increments of time.
 I think 120 minutes is a bit too spaced out, but for some of you that might be more than appropriate.

 You’ll be able to find this application in your system tray.
 It’s the one that resembles a calendar.

 Right-clicking it will summon this menu.